-In preparation for our trip to Spain, I spent a lot of time looking for information on the pinchos crawl that takes place on a tiny street called Calle Laurel in the town of Logroño.
-Of all the things we were planning to do in the Rioja, in the Basque region of Spain, I was most looking forward to the pinchos crawl, because it marries all the things I love best about traveling — cultural immersion, trying local foods and drinking great beer and wine.
-It fit perfectly into our schedule as a mid-day refueling from visiting Rioja’s bodegas.
+One of my favorite things to do in all of Spain is the pinchos crawl that takes place on a tiny street called Calle Laurel in the town of Logroño, located in the heart of the Rioja wine region.
+I love this pinchos crawl because it marries all the things I love best about traveling — cultural immersion, trying local foods and drinking great beer and wine.
+Plus, it fits perfectly into your schedule as a mid-day refueling while out visiting Rioja’s bodegas.

 In Logroño, the pinchos “crawl” is jokingly referred to as “The Trail of Elephants” by locals because that’s how some people have emerged from the experience — on all fours, bellowing like an elephant from having drank and ate too much.
 (Note: You’ll soon see why.)

 Everything You Need to Know About the Logrono Pinchos Crawl